 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common fixture in the home that we regularly use.
-There’s a tendency to accept its use as a given, but it’s important to remember that it’s no garbage can.
-Certain things shouldn’t to be flushed into the toilet because they can cause obstruction inside the sewer or damage for sewer drains.
+Toilets are a typical home appliance that we use daily.
+We tend to think of its use as a given, but it’s essential to keep in mind that it’s no garbage can.
+There are certain items that should not be flushed down the drain because they can cause obstruction from the pipes or damage for sewer drains.

 Key Takeaways

-- Do not flush certain things in the bathroom because they can cause blockages in the drain, or cause the damage of sewer lines.
+- Don’t flush certain items in the toilet, as they could cause blockages in the drain or the damage of sewer lines.

 - Baby wipes